-Our business affairs are managed under the direction of our board of directors, which is currently composed of eight members.
-Six of our directors are independent within the meaning of the listing standards of the New York Stock Exchange.
+Our business affairs are managed under the direction of our board of directors, which is currently composed of nine members.
+Seven of our directors are independent within the meaning of the listing standards of the New York Stock Exchange and Securities and Exchange Commission rules and regulations.
 Our board of directors is divided into three staggered classes of directors.
 At each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the same class whose term is then expiring.